 This basically means altering the recipe to use less protein-heavy malt grains or adjuncts and to use fining and cold crashing to force compounds to drop out of suspension in your beer.

 What type of beers are supposed to be cloudy/hazy?

 The popularity of these types of beer has risen recently for a few reasons.

-In terms of the commercial market, which does seem to have a knock-on effect on the homebrewing trends, it’s just the styles that craft breweries are making right now.
+In terms of the commercial market (buy beer from local breweries), which does seem to have a knock-on effect on the homebrewing trends, it’s just the styles that craft breweries are making right now.